 Find the answer to: are eggs a dairy product?

-Many household products like crackers, chips, and candy contain dairy ingredients.
+Many household products like crackers, chips, and candy contain dairy ingredients and will need to be avoided.

 Common Symptoms Of Dairy Intolerance